 SCOM also has built-in capabilities for Linux monitoring.
 In fact, most customers who use SCOM to monitor their OS have around a 70/30 split of Windows/Linux Operating Systems under monitoring.

 If you have another tool of your choice for network/Linux monitoring already in place, that is fine too.
 Many customers who have a large environment choose to have multiple monitoring tools to monitor different aspects of the business.
 SCOM is often used alongside monitoring tools such as SolarWinds (for network monitoring), specialist APM tools such as DynaTrace, log analytics tools such as Splunk, and IT Service Management tools such as ServiceNow or Microsoft’s own Service Manager (SCSM).

 SCOM is a natively-installed tool – meaning you have to install SCOM and its components on dedicated servers on your own infrastructure.
 However, this does not mean that SCOM cannot monitor cloud resources.
-Over the years, as seen in the release of SCOM 2019, SCOM has developed the ability to monitor your cloud infrastructure equally well.
+Over the years, as seen in the release of SCOM 2019 and SCOM 2022, SCOM has developed the ability to monitor your cloud infrastructure equally well.
 See how to monitor your Azure resources with SCOM.

 SCOM is largely an agent-oriented monitoring tool.
 This means that in order to monitor your infrastructure, you need a piece of software called an “MMA” or “Microsoft Monitoring Agent” installed on them.
 Agentless monitoring is also possible, but with limitations and not recommended unless absolutely necessary.

 These agents run workflows on the servers they’re installed on and generate data.
 This “raw” data is then forwarded to the SCOM Management Server for processing and then inserted into databases.
 To understand this better, let’s go over some SCOM terminology: